ralna/spral/doc/C/rutherford_boeing.rst

       | 3           | Both lower and upper triangular entries.                |
       +-------------+---------------------------------------------------------+

+      Default is 1.

+   .. c:member:: int values

-   :f integer values [default=0]: Whether to read and/or generate values.
-One
+      Whether to read and/or generate values.
+One of:
-      of:

       +-------------+---------------------------------------------------------+
       | 0 (default) | Read values from file, only if present.                 |